 Anglers can determine the whereabouts of their closest authorized service center by checking out Shimano’s website.
-Most states have multiple locations of this nature, making it easier than ever to have your spinning reel restored to its former glory.
+Most states have multiple locations of this nature, making it easier than ever to have your Shimano spinning reel restored to its former glory.

 Which Shimano Stradic is best?

-The Shimano Ci4 is widely known as Shimano’s highest-quality reel within the Stradic series, and for good reason.
-This reel features the manufacturer’s X Ship Technology for enhanced durability and effortless casting, Propulsion Line Management System for smooth, even line dispersal, and Hagane gearing for precise operation and better gear mesh.
+The Shimano Ci4 is widely known as Shimano’s highest-quality reel within the Stradic series, and for a good reason.
+This spinning reel features the manufacturer’s X Ship Technology for enhanced durability and effortless casting, Propulsion Line Management System for smooth, even line dispersal, and Hagane gearing for precise operation and better gear mesh.

-The presence of these features, along with this unit’s highly refined construction make the Shimano Stradic Ci4 a winner in the eyes of most anglers.
-For this reason, the Stradic Ci4 remains one of the company’s best selling spinning reels to date.
+The presence of these features, along with this unit’s highly refined construction, make the Shimano Stradic Ci4 a winner in the eyes of most anglers.
+For this reason, the Stradic Ci4 remains one of the company’s best-selling spinning reels to date.
 No matter the application that it is to be used, the Ci4 is more than capable of getting the job done in a highly efficient manner.